SchmitzAndrew/Power_Outage_Analysis/README.md

 #### State Whether There Is A Column That Is NMAR

+A column that may be NMAR is the 'CAUSE.CATEGORY.DETAIL' column, because this column is meant to give a detailed account regarding the cause of the power outage.
+The reason why this column is NMAR is because the NA entries may be due to negligence and laziness from the worker at hand during the outage.
+The worker's work ethic isn't measured in any other category/observed data but rather in unobserved data (work ethic/propensity to not follow protocol).The data isn't MAR or MD either because we can't predict the missingness based on any of the observed data we're collecting.
+It could be MCAR depending on how we frame it as we can either see the missingness as a result of negligence (NMAR) or we can see it as a result of system failure (MCAR) that wiped out results randomly.
+In our case, we are claiming negligence/laziness so that's NMAR.
+Some data that could help would be a column of prior history of successfully completed detailed reports of cause.
+This might possibly help predict and explain future missing data for the 'CAUSE.CATEGORY.DETAIL' column.

 #### Results of Missingness Permutation Tests With Respect To Data

 #### Plot Related To Missingness Exploration